-Muslim identity has significance for studies of language and education in South Asia and beyond.
-This article draws on research conducted at a multilingual government school (Girls' College) in Kandy, Sri Lanka during the final phase of the civil war (2007-2009).
-I explore how Muslim teachers and students made sense of Tamil- and English-medium education in relation to their separate ethno-religious identity and class differences.
-Analyzing Sri Lankan Muslims' linguistic and social practices, we can understand how postcolonial groups relate their identities to language medium, as well as how global English informs local ethnopolitics.
+Sri Lanka is a postcolonial nation, which, from 1983 to 2009 was ravaged by a civil war between the Sinhala-majority government and a northern Tamil insurgency group, the Liberation Tigers of Tamil Eelam (LTTE).
+Largely excluded from mainstream representations of the ethnic conflict, Muslims or Moors constitute the country's second largest minority group.1 In contrast to Sinhalas and Tamils, they define their ethnic identities in terms of religion rather than language.
+The politics of Sri Lankan Muslim identity has significance for studies of language and education in South Asia and beyond.
+This chapter incorporates research conducted at a trilingual government school called Girls' College in Kandy, Sri Lanka during the last phase of the war.
+I investigate how Muslim teachers and students made sense of Tamil- and English-medium education in relation to their separate ethno-religious identity and class differences.
+Analyzing Sri Lankan Muslims' sociolinguistic practices and ideas about language, we can understand how postcolonial groups relate their identities to medium of instruction or medium, as well as how global English informs local ethnopolitics.